kshedden/workshops/ds-academy/foundations.md

     errors.

   - A basic identity is that the MSE of an estimator is equal to the sum of its squared bias and its variance.
-Arguably low MSE is the most important characteristic for an estimator to have, and we see from this identity that low MSE can be achieved by having a smaller squared bias with a larger variance, or a smaller variance with a larger squared bias.
+Arguably, low MSE is the most important characteristic for an estimator to have, and we see from this identity that low MSE can be achieved by having a smaller squared bias with a larger variance, or a smaller variance with a larger squared bias.
 This is a